Ai Accountant

 Pre-filing reviews

-Pre check rate wise and place of supply patterns before filing GSTR-1, verify high value invoices, and run a preliminary reconciliation before filing GSTR-3B.
+Pre check rate wise and place of supply patterns before filing GSTR-1.
+Verify high value invoices.
+Run a preliminary reconciliation before filing GSTR-3B.
+This is especially critical now that the GST portal can block subsequent GSTR-1 filings if DRC-01B intimations remain unresolved.

 Excel tips and formulas for faster GST reconciliation